ckmahoney/raudio/README.md

 ## About

+Congratulations, you found a newer synthesizer than most synthesizers on Earth!

+What can you do with it?

+Use it to turn math into music!!!

 This is a synth designed specifically for Monic Theory and is intended to be applied in non-real time to render monic playbooks as audio files.

 The application currently accepts Monic playbooks as input.
 (See [test-druidic-score.json](src/demo/test-druidic-score.json)).